 Treatment:Bronchodilators to open the airways and steroids to reduce inflammation.
 Long-term care includes avoiding the allergen if known.

 Also known as feline bronchial disease, allergic bronchitis, allergic airway disease and allergic asthma), asthma is a noninfectious respiratory condition that is characterised by acute constriction of the lower airways, which results in coughing and respiratory distress.
 Asthma is one of the most common causes of respiratory diseases in cats, affecting around one in 100, attacks may range from mild to severe and life-threatening.

 Inhalation of an allergen is the trigger of asthma with common allergens such as pollen, perfume, cigarette smoke, smoke from household fires, mould, household sprays (hairspray, air fresheners etc.) and dust from cat litter.
 Over-representation of Siamese cats suggests a genetic predisposition, however, cats of all ages and breed can be asthmatic.
 Obese cats are also at greater risk of developing asthma.

 The smooth muscles around the airways tighten and block the airflow.

 The walls of the airways swell and become narrower, blocking the airflow.

 The airways produce extra mucus, causing even more narrowing.

-Contraction and narrowing of the airways impedes air flow into the lungs.
+Contraction and narrowing of the airways which impede airflow into the lungs.

-Symptoms may be mild or severe.
-In mildly affected cats they may cough of wheeze occasionally.
-Severely affected cats may cough and wheeze daily, leading to airway constriction and open-mouthed breathing/panting.
-A severe asthma attack can lead to death.
+Symptoms may be mild or severe, mildly affected cats they may cough or wheeze occasionally while severely affected cats may cough and wheeze daily, leading to airway constriction and open-mouthed breathing/panting.
+A severe asthma attack is a medical emergency which can lead to death.